 More tools for digital marketing and marketing metrics pop up all the time, but one company remains the go-to for Search Engine Optimization (SEO)...Google!
-Where attention to Google Analytics and Google AdWords can give any business a marketing boost.
+Therefore, attention to Google Analytics and Google AdWords can give any business a marketing boost.

-Done right, these tools will help your brand rise to the top of search engines and draw more web traffic, generating more leads.
+When done right, these tools will help your brand rise to the top of search engines and draw more web traffic, generating more leads.
 So, what are the KPIs (Key Performance Indicators) of a successful AdWords campaign?
 It depends on what your goals are for digital marketing, and where you want to invest the time and PPC (Pay-Per-Click) money.

 Determine the goals of your Google AdWords efforts at the outset, and plan to track the most meaningful metrics that can demonstrate a successful campaign.
 Then use these techniques to get the most out of your strategy.

 Campaigns with Google Adwords are complex, and it takes balance to achieve an effective campaign.
 Each change you make in the setup could create a ripple effect that moves the metrics in either direction.
 To ensure your campaign is successful, prioritize conversions, one of the most critical metrics for paid searches.

 You can optimize your campaigns for conversions by increasing the budget and putting more money toward keywords that provide the best return.
 Remove words that are not working for your company, and create specific advertising groups where you can use targeted ads and unique landing pages.
 You’ll also want to track the number of clicks and the Click-Through Rate (CTR) to see how many users are engaging with your ads.
 If the numbers are too low, adjust your advertising accordingly.